pkmn/engine/docs/PROTOCOL.md

 some cases to be able to conservatively set the upper bounds in specific scenarios).
 The maximum size of the "fuzzing" use-case is also outlined below (though not encoded in a constant).

-*The following maximum log size scenarios where developed with help from [**@gigalh128**](https://github.com/gigalh128).*
+*The following maximum log size scenarios were developed with help from [**@gigalh128**](https://github.com/gigalh128).*

 ### Generation I